-Unfortunately, it is becoming more and more common to hear of data breaches that affect the personal information for millions of customers.
+Unfortunately, it is becoming more and more common to hear about corporate data breaches that affect the personal information of millions of customers.
 Whether by hackers or ineffective security measures, these data breaches reveal that your personal information is not as secure as you might think.

-Based on the number of people affected, the five largest data breaches are:
+Based on the number of people affected, the ten largest corporate data breaches are: